imchaitanyadesai/phpTipTricks/README.md

-# Php Tips and Trick
+# Php Tips and Tricks
-Bunch of code for different operation and methods
+Bunch of codes for different operation and methods